Your Credit Score

 Daily interest is interest calculated on the balance outstanding each day.
 So, when you make a payment, interest is calculated on the new balance straightaway.

-A debit card is a plastic card that allows you to withdraw money from your account instantly at a Cashpoint® machine.
+A debit card is a plastic card that allows you to spend in-person or online and withdraw money from your account instantly at a Cashpoint® machine.
 Sometimes a debit card is referred to as an ATM or Cashpoint® card.

 A deposit is money paid into an account and is an example of a credit.
 You can make a deposit in various forms, including in cash, or by cheque or electronic transaction.